 One of the services I provide is social media assistance.
-Specifically, I find and share blog posts, quotes, and other content that inspires yogis and other well-being enthusiasts.
+Specifically, I find and share great blog content, quotes, and other media that inspires my clients' audiences, many of whom are yogis and other wellness enthusiasts.
 You’d think this would be easy.
 After all, there are so many yoga and wellness blogs out there, right?

 Well, yes.
-There are a lot of yoga blogs and websites, but I have a surprisingly difficult time finding “go-to” sites that stand out as sources of shareable content.
+There are a lot of yoga blogs and websites, but I have a surprisingly difficult time finding “go-to” sites that stand out as sources of great blog content I can share.

 Do you have one?
 I’d love to see it!
 (Feel free to send me a link!)

 Not sure if you have one?
 I have a few tips for you.
-Obviously, you want to be sure you have well-written posts, but it doesn’t stop there.
+Obviously, you want to be sure you have well-written posts, but there's more.
 If you want your content to be shared, there are a few features you need to include.

 Case in point: I did some blog ghostwriting for a yoga client a while back.
 So, I know I like the content!
 The problem is, when my client designed his website and posted the pieces I wrote, he didn’t make the content shareable.
 So, while I’d love to share those posts on social media, I usually don’t.

-Five Simple Ways to Be Sure Your Content is Shareable
+Five Simple Ways to Be Sure Your Great Blog Content is Also Shareable

 1. Write well.
 I know.
 I said this already, but it’s important.
 I’m not suggesting you need to be an award-winning writer, just that you should organize your thoughts concisely and minimize typos and grammatical errors.
 No, one or two mistakes won’t hurt (you’re human after all), but I promise you, your readers will get a subconscious message if your posts are riddled with errors.